 If you need some writing prompts to jumpstart your journey to gratitude, check here.

-After organizing your files, you may discover several important ones that you’ve been hunting for weeks, or even months.
-Also, you’ll free your computer from clutter, making it work more efficient.
+After organizing your files, you may discover several important ones that you’ve been hunting for weeks or even months.
+Also, you’ll free your computer from clutter, making it work more efficiently.

 Developing a mindfulness habit can begin with meditating once per day.

 Among the benefits that you’ll reap when you meditate for a month include improved memory, reduced anxiety, reduced cravings for cigarettes and junk food, and a strengthened immune system.

 Here are 71 mindfulness exercises that you can use to live in the present moment.